 It had appeared my large colon was twisted onto itself.
 I needed emergency abdominal surgery.
 And a transfer to a hospital was in order.
-The EM to my right filled the ambulance with small talk.
+The EMT guy to my right filled the ambulance with small talk.
 But I wanted this moment to myself.
 The setting sun made the clouds golden against the dark eastern sky.
 It was beautiful to me in this moment of uncertainty.

 Between the transfer this sharp constricting pain subsided.
 Meeting with the surgeon we decided to wait till the morning.
 Then as the sun rose again the pain returned.
 Dr. Ferrigno came in and I shook her hand saying, “let’s do this.”

 A slow hard pain that narrows your thoughts.
 The inflammation filled me.
 My breath, my breath, it was taken from me.
 Only short shallow ones I could manage.
-The slope was slippery with the prospect of pneumonia and secondary surgery – to relive the buildup of gas.
+The slope was slippery with the prospect of pneumonia and a secondary surgery to relive the buildup of gas.

 With my harden gut, I got a walker.
 My lady Ivy, pulling the IV, I took steps with the breadth and pace of a man 60 years my senior.
 How feeble I am.

 The movement didn’t work.
 The ever-present distension was unbearable.
 The gas from my innards was working itself the opposite way.
 I became very nausea.
 And wrenching up what fluids I had pulled so grossly at my newly sewn seams.

 The nausea subsided.
 My seams did not tear, but they felt like it.
 I laid down with my mouth filled with this white stuff called thrush.
 I felt the waves batter me with no way-out.

 I let them crash over me.